mikolajcieszczyk/serve-sync/tutorial/Tutorial.md

 If your credentials are correct, you should be logged in to the MySQL console and you will see the mysql> prompt.

+## Create a Database

-4. **Create a Database**: Once logged into MySQL, you can create a new database using the SQL command CREATE DATABASE database_name;.
+Once logged into MySQL, you can create a new database using the SQL command CREATE DATABASE database_name;.
 For example, if you want to name your database "myapp", you would execute the command CREATE DATABASE myapp;.

 To maintain consistency in the later parts of the tutorial, let's name our database: "serve_sync", so the command should look like this: